ImranMA/MicroCouriers/README.md

 If we don't have above setup , then every time we hit the tracking database to get the history which is default behaviour of this application.

+#### SQL Login
+Application is using SQL Linux container for development purpose.
+You can login to SQL management studio using following credentials servername : localhost,1433
+Login : sa
+password : 99888ukGh43hnDw89Hol8LN21112

 # Technical Stack